mucherino/teaching/GPU/intro_ssp.md

 # Introduction to GPU programming

 We introduce GPU programming in CUDA (with the C programming language) through an example.
-The problem considered below is one of the easiest to understand but it belongs to the category of the hardest problems to solve.
+The combinatorial problem considered in this lecture is one of the easiest to understand but it belongs to the category of the hardest problems to solve.

 ## The Subset Sum Problem (SSP)